 A laser cut harness relocation bracket is also included.
 The bracket allows the engine harness connector to be moved forward for additional clearance.

 AOS IN THE BOX

-Your AOS will arrive to you completely assembled and ready for immediate installation.
+The AOS arrives completely assembled and ready for immediate installation.
 However, the entire unit can be broken down for cleaning.
 With a single allen wrench, you can remove 4 bolts and the AOS easily separates into individual pieces.

 - Ready To Install

 - Hardware, Lines & Fittings Included

 Q: Why do I need an AOS?